weight concession the horse is given to compensate for its rider's

 race is due to take place

-tied by annually renewed contract to a licensed trainer while he or she is
+jockey tied by annually renewed contract to a licensed trainer while he or she

-'roll' or 'wad' (colloq.)
-This is gambling money or risk money, as
+known as 'roll' or 'wad' (colloq.)
+This is gambling money or risk money,

-money on a bet, "chasing" is having another bet simply to try and get back the
+lost money on a bet, "chasing" is having another bet simply to try and get back

-a race: 5 furlongs is the minimum and the 4 1/2 miles of the Grand National the
+length of a race: 5 furlongs is the minimum and the 4 1/2 miles of the Grand

-longest.
-Also, the margin by which a horse wins or is beaten by the horse in
+National the longest.
+Also, the margin by which a horse wins or is beaten by

-front: this ranges from a short head to 'by a distance' (more than 30 lengths);
+the horse in front: this ranges from a short head to 'by a distance' (more than

 racing only, describes a horse's position in the starting stalls, drawn